 - Trainees must be a national of one of EUROCONTROL or ECAC Member States.

 - Excellent knowledge of either English or French - and a working knowledge of the other - is required.
 For traineeships at Maastricht, only an excellent knowledge of English is required.

 2. Fill in the application form

-Online application forms are available on our job postings page in either English or French.
+Online application forms are available on our job postings page.
 From the list of jobs currently on offer, select the traineeship position that you are interested in.
 You will be invited to register and then you will be able to access the application form.

 A copy of the following documents should be attached to the application form, whenever relevant: